 Space heating in Kosovo is largely realized from biomass (mainly firewood).
 District heating sector in Kosovo consists of 4 district heating companies (Prishtina, Gjakova, Mitrovica and Zvecan).
-At the end of 2014, District Heating Company "Termokos" in Prishtina has been connected to the cogeneration system in TPP Kosova B. This has significantly affected the increase of heating supply quality for citizens of Prishtina and reduction of environmental pollution.
+Prishtina District Heating, Termokos, is connected to the cogeneration system in TPP Kosova B. This has significantly affected the increase of the quality of supply of Prishtina's citizens with heat on the one hand and the reduction of environmental pollution on the other hand.
+The new biomass-based heating plant in Gjakova will provide high quality heating supply to 40% of citizens, enable the reduction of air pollution, and is expected to produce a certain amount of electricity.
 A feasibility study for the development of heating systems in several major cities of Kosovo is planned to be conducted through the WBIF platform.